 “I don’t think I’m easy to talk about.
 I’ve got a very irregular head.
 And I’m not anything that you think I am anyway.” — Syd Barrett

 One of the most enigmatic frontmen of the 1960s had his time cut short under the spotlight, and the talent he seemed so keen to share would become unachievable.
-His powerful songwriting stood Barett out among his contemporaries.
-Below we’re taking a look back at some of Syd Barrett’s best songs through the eyes of his Pink Floyd bandmate Nick Mason.
-Here, the drummer has selected a handful of his favourite tracks.
+Syd Barrett’s powerful songwriting stood him out among his contemporaries and here we’re taking a look back at some of Barrett’s best songs through the eyes of his Pink Floyd bandmate Nick Mason.

 Syd Barrett was the iconic singer-songwriter and co-founder of Pink Floyd.
-His talent, unfortunately, could not keep pace with his self-destruction and eventually saw Barrett out of the band he had already gained fame for.
-Working alongside Roger Waters and Richard Wright with David Gilmour joining shortly before Barrett’s departure, it soon became clear that something was wrong.
+His talent, unfortunately, could not keep pace with his self-destruction and eventually saw Barrett kicked out of the band he had already gained fame for.
+Working alongside Roger Waters and Richard Wright with David Gilmour joining shortly before Barrett’s departure, it soon became clear that Barrett’s personal demons were taking over.

 Despite his misgivings, Barrett is still regarded as one of the most pioneering creatives of British alternative music regardless of being involved for such a short period of time.

-Soon enough, the wheels came off and his battles with mental health and heavy usage of psychedelic drugs would spell the end of his time with the band and see Barrett end up in a downward spiral.
+Soon enough, the wheels came off and Barrett’s battles with mental health and heavy usage of psychedelic drugs would spell the end of his time with the band and see the musician end up in a downward spiral.
 He would see himself out of music for 12 months and struggle to regain his composure—but he did, if only for a short while.